funvill/funvill.github.io/_posts/2009-06-22-beat-the-barman.md

 ---
-title: Beat The Barman
+title: "Beat The Barman"
 date: 2009-06-22 10:16:00
+categories:
+- Drinking
-categories: Drinking Games
+- Games
+slug: beat-the-barman

 ---

 Beat the Barman is a Drinking game

 <strong>What you need to play</strong>